batuhanaavci/true-dynamics-oderl/README.md

   </tr>
 </table>

-## Environment Information
-The project uses the following Python packages, as listed in `installed_packages.txt`:

-- numpy
+### Key Components:
-- gym
+- **System Dynamics (`basic_mdl.py`)**
+  - Defines the differential equations governing environment behavior.
+  - Models environment evolution under control policies.

+- **Training and Evaluation (`runner.py`)**
+  - Runs reinforcement learning simulations on different OpenAI Gym environments.
+  - Logs results and policy performance metrics.

-- matplotlib
+- **Policy (`policies.py`)**
+  - Defines the control policy structure.
+  - Implements the policy network architecture.

-- [other packages...]
+- **Utils (`utils.py`)**

 ## Disclaimer
 This project is an investigation into continuous-time reinforcement learning methods, assuming true dynamics scenarios.
 It is inspired by the work of Çağatay Yıldız, and the Continuous-Time Model-Based Reinforcement Learning paper.
+Code is mostly taken from the original repo, and modified to fit the needs of the project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.